Having a baby is not a joke.

 “I am grateful that Ethan behaved so well today even though he is still a little sick.”

-Self-care tip 5: Listen to one uplifting song or a short powerful podcast
+Quick self care tips for moms 5: Listen to one uplifting song or a short powerful podcast

 If you only have 5 minutes for yourself and you want to be motivated, listen to one of your favorite songs or a short podcast.
 Those things can encourage you, make you believe in bigger things, and give you something amazing to think about.

-Self-care tip 6: Sing to yourself
+Quick self care tips for moms 6: Sing to yourself

 You probably remember many nursery songs now.
 As you turn them on for your baby so often that they gradually replace all the other adult songs in your brain.